-1. What are the core requirements of the U7 Game Play Model?
+1. What are the core requirements of the U9 Game Play Model?

-The U7 Game Play Model was designed to maximize the opportunity to engage all players in the game.
-The core elements for this model are using running time, continuous play on shift changes, no offside, no icing, no face-offs after goals and penalties are called.
+The U9 Game Play Model was designed to maximize the opportunity to engage all players in the game.
+The core elements for this model are using running time, changing on the fly, no offside, no icing, no face-offs after goals and penalties are called.